adabruzziches/SML209-18/grammar.md

 <h1 style="color:green;"> GRAMMAR </h1>

+<p lang="it"> La grammatica italiana e' forse una tra le piu' vaste e complesse.
+Se sei in vacanza e vuoi semplicemente essere capito pero', non e' necessario saperla perfettamente, qualche base e' abbastanza.
+Per questo motivo, ecco alcuni verbi utili da sapere! </p>

+<p lang="eng"> {Italian grammar is probably one of the most vast and complex.
+However, if you are holiday and you just wish to be understood, you don't need to know it properly.
+For these reason, here are some useful verbs!} </p>

  <h3> Verbo Essere / To Be </h3>
   <table lang="it">
   <tr> <th>Pronoun</th> <th>Presente</th> <th>Passato</th>  <th> Futuro</th> </tr>